thearyadev/idvault-server/README.md

 3. Clone the repository
 4. Open the project in your IDE
 5. Ensure database is running (NOT IMPLEMENTED)
+6. Run the project (Use IDE run button or `dotnet run`)
+7. Ensure webserver is functional by navigating to `localhost:<port>` in your web browser.
+You should see some response for the `/` route.

 ## Database - PostgreSQL